Iroguin/critter_capture/README.md

 Start the game and press 'start' to play.

+Movement options can be accessed from the pause menu 'esc'
+Options:
-Move using WASD or arrow keys
+- Movement using WASD
+- Movement following the mouse